Entanglement study in the island of inversion region using \textit{ab initio} approach: RESULTS AND DISCUSSION

+specifically in the island of inversion region.
+This phenomenon arises from the weakening of the $N=20$ shell gap and the accompanying increase in correlation energy, which allows intruder configurations to dominate over normal ones.
 As shown in Fig.~\ref{fig:pn_ent_Ne_Mg_Si}, the $0^{+}$ states of Ne and Mg isotopes are primarily composed of normal configurations for $N \leq 18$.
 However, beginning with ${}^{30}$Ne and ${}^{32}$Mg, 2p2h intruder configurations become dominant, marking the onset of the IoI.

 We have computed and plotted the proton-neutron entanglement entropy for the isotopic chains of Ne (${}^{22-34}$Ne), Mg (${}^{24-36}$Mg), Si (${}^{26-38}$Si), for the lowest $0^+$, $2^+$, and $4^+$ states.
 As previously shown in Ref.~\cite{CJ_2023}, the entropy generally reaches its maximum at $N=Z$ and decreases with increasing neutron number when only a single major shell is considered, reflecting the reduced neutron configurations.
 However, in the present study, when the $sdpf$ model space is considered, cross-shell excitations across the $N=20$ shell gap enhance configuration mixing, leading to an increase in entropy.